dvob/k8s-s2s-auth/README.md

 kubectl logs read-token
 ```

-We could see how we get the token into a pod and now we start service1 which will read the token and send it to service2.
+We could see how we get obtain a token in a pod and now we start Service 1 which will read the token and send it to Service 2.
 ```
 kubectl apply -f - <<EOF
 ---